Qinisfighting/Evaluate-News-with-NLP---Udacity-Project-4/README.md

 concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

-This is the fourth Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool to evaluate News with NLP, which allows user to submit a URL of an article and receive a sentiment analysis result of the article back.
+The fourth Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool to evaluate News with NLP, which allows user to submit a URL of an article and receive a sentiment analysis of the article as a result back.

 ## Demo